 Sanctuary Recovery

-The rationale for combining ecosystem restoration activities with trauma healing is based on the interconnectedness of human well-being and environmental health.
+The rationale for combining ecosystem restoration activities with individual healing is based on the interconnectedness of human well-being and environmental health.
 This approach recognizes that restoring degraded ecosystems can have profound psychological, emotional, and social benefits, particularly for individuals and communities experiencing trauma.
 Here’s why this integration is valuable:

 2. Restoring a Sense of Agency – Trauma often results in feelings of helplessness.
 Actively participating in ecosystem restoration empowers individuals, giving them a tangible sense of control and contribution, which is critical for healing.